mongodb/mongo-hadoop/mongo-hadoop_adapter.md

 ## Configuration

+######`mongo.job.mapper`
-`mongo.job.mapper`  - sets the class to be used as the implementation for `Mapper`
+ sets the class to be used as the implementation for `Mapper`

+######`mongo.job.reducer`
-`mongo.job.reducer`  - sets the class to be used as the implementation for `Reducer`
+ sets the class to be used as the implementation for `Reducer`

+######`mongo.job.combiner`
-`mongo.job.combiner`  - sets the class to be used for a combiner.
+ sets the class to be used for a combiner.
 Must implement `Reducer`.

+######`mongo.job.partitioner`
-`mongo.job.partitioner`  - sets the class to be used as the implementation for `Partitioner`
+ sets the class to be used as the implementation for `Partitioner`

+######`mongo.auth.uri`
-`mongo.auth.uri` - specify an auxiliary [mongo URI](http://docs.mongodb.org/manual/reference/connection-string/) to authenticate against when constructing splits.
+ specify an auxiliary [mongo URI](http://docs.mongodb.org/manual/reference/connection-string/) to authenticate against when constructing splits.
 If you are using a sharded cluster and your `config` database requires authentication, and its username/password differs from the collection that you are running Map/Reduce on, then you may need to use this option so that Hadoop can access collection metadata in order to compute splits.
 An example URI: `mongodb://username:password@cyberdyne:27017/config`

+######`mongo.input.uri`
-`mongo.input.uri` - specify an input collection (including auth and readPreference options) to use as the input data source for the Map/Reduce job.
+specify an input collection (including auth and readPreference options) to use as the input data source for the Map/Reduce job.
 This takes the form of a
 [mongo URI](http://docs.mongodb.org/manual/reference/connection-string/), and by specifying options you can control how and where the input is read from.

-Examples:
+**Examples**:

 `mongodb://joe:12345@weyland-yutani:27017/analytics.users?readPreference=secondary` - Authenticate with "joe"/"12345" and read from only nodes in state SECONDARY from the collection "users" in database "analytics".
 `mongodb://sue:12345@weyland-yutani:27017/production.customers?readPreferenceTags=dc:tokyo,type:hadoop` - Authenticate with "joe"/"12345" and read the collection "users" in database "analytics" from only nodes tagged with "dc:tokyo" and "type:hadoop" from the collection "users" in database "analytics".

+######`mongo.input.query`
+ filter the input collection with a query.
+This query must be represented in JSON format, and use the [MongoDB extended JSON format](http://docs.mongodb.org/manual/reference/mongodb-extended-json/) to represent non-native JSON data types like ObjectIds, Dates, etc.

+**Example**

+    'mongo.input.query={"_id":{"$gt":{"$date":1182470400000}}}'

+    //this is equivalent to {_id : {$gt : ISODate("2007-06-21T20:00:00-0400")}} in the mongo shell

+######`mongo.input.split.use_range_queries`

+This setting causes data to be read from mongo by adding `$gte/$lt` clauses to the query for limiting the boundaries of each split, instead of the default behavior of limiting with `$min/$max`.
+This may be useful in cases when using `mongo.input.query` to filter mapper input, but the index that is used by `$min/$max` is less selective than the query and indexes.
+Setting this to `'true'` lets the MongoDB server select the best index possible and still.

+**Limitations**

+This setting should only be used when:

+* The query specified in `mongo.input.query` does not already have filters applied against the split field.
+Will log an error otherwise.
+* The same data type is used for the split field in all documents, otherwise you may get incomplete results.
+* The split field contains simple scalar values, and is not a compound key (e.g., `"foo"` is acceptable but `{"k":"foo", "v":"bar"}` is not)

 ## Streaming

 ### Overview